Tenable acquires infrastructure-monitoring startup Accurics

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Tenable, a cyber risk management company based in Columbia, Maryland, today announced that it acquired infrastructure-as-code (IaC) technology provider Accurics for $160 million in cash.
-Tenable says that the acquisition will be enable it to introduce a “complete lifecycle approach” for risk management, leveraging IaC to fix problems for clouds environment before they expose businesses to risk.
+Tenable, a cyber risk management company based in Columbia, Maryland, today announced it has acquired infrastructure-as-code (IaC) technology provider Accurics for $160 million in cash.
+Tenable says the acquisition will enable it to introduce a “complete lifecycle approach” for risk management, leveraging IaC to fix cloud environment problems before they expose businesses to risk.

-“Fully integrating security into the DevOps process and leveraging IaC processes to assess and prevent problems before deployment will secure cloud operations at speed and scale,” Amit Yoran, Tenable chairman and CEO, said in a press release.
+“Fully integrating security into the DevOps process and leveraging IaC processes to assess and prevent problems before deployment will secure cloud operations at speed and scale,” Tenable chair and CEO Amit Yoran said in a press release.
 “From the introduction of Terrascan to their enterprise platform, Accurics is leading that revolution.
 Together, we will enable organizations to push their cloud and ‘as code’ journeys forward — with IaC, with containers and compute instances.
 This is all about accelerating innovation and simultaneously enabling security in ways previously not possible.”

 San Francisco, California-based Accurics, which was founded in 2020, offers a platform designed to help companies address risk during development and deliver fixes in code to ensure risks are remediated quickly.
 Accurics can scan IaC for misconfigurations and monitor provisioned cloud infrastructure for drift, enabling organizations to generate code to resolve policy violations and address security risks.

-Founders currently with Accurics include Sharrma and Om Moolchandani.
-Sharma Moolchandani led engineering, product, and research teams at Symantec, while Om Moolchandani held leadership positions at companies like AutoGrid and General Electric.
+Accurics cofounders include CEO Piyush Sharrma and Om Moolchandani.
+Sharrma previously led engineering, product, and research teams at Symantec, while Moolchandani held leadership positions at companies like AutoGrid and General Electric.

 “One of the biggest obstacles facing companies today is security teams are constantly challenged with understanding and effectively managing the risk and security for cloud environments at DevOps speeds.
-From the very beginning, Accurics has been singularly focused on securing infrastructure as code for modern enterprises,” Piyush Sharrma, Accurics cofounder and CEO, said in a statement.
+From the very beginning, Accurics has been singularly focused on securing infrastructure as code for modern enterprises,” Sharrma said in a statement.
 “Joining forces with Tenable increases our ability to help organizations accelerate innovation by aligning development, operational, and security teams behind security and resiliency goals.”

 Accurics’ solutions will be integrated with Tenable’s container security and web scanning products following the completion of the acquisition, according to Sharrma.
 Accurics had raised $20 million in venture capital from investors including Intel Capital and ClearSky.